 Table of Contents

 Technical skills are basically a combination of theoretical knowledge (like knowledge of heart rate) and technology (heart rate machine) that you can use to do specific tasks.
-As you can understand from the example, these skills are often practical and also make use modern technology.
+As you can understand from the example, these skills are often practical and also make use of modern technology.

 Typing refers to writing information on any electronic device.
 This can include your laptop, computer, phone, typewriter, iPad, and so on.